stevedepp/TransferLearningCatsDogs2ASL/README.md

 Learning derived from ImageNet dogs n cats on MobileNet transfered to American Sign Language classification.

+#

-Please click the video to hear sound or follow along with the transcript that's set just below the video.
+Please click the video below to hear sound or follow along with the transcript that's set just below the video.
+This repo contains the Colab notebooks shown in the video and slides and linked in the transcripts.

 ![demo](https://user-images.githubusercontent.com/38410965/111880073-a2327600-897f-11eb-8728-7b9eba6a7b14.mp4)